-Fertilizing the soil prior to sowing the seeds or planting the saplings is most essential, and you can choose to make your own compost from kitchen and garden waste or purchase it from a local community garden or nursery.
+Fertilizing the soil prior to sowing the seeds or planting the saplings is most essential.
+You can choose to make your own compost from kitchen and garden waste or purchase it from a local community garden or nursery.

 Now we come to the part which requires consistency and care on your part.
-In localities, which are sunny with very little or no rain, it is imperative that you water your plants on a daily basis, sometimes even twice if the weather calls for it.
-It need not be a very long drawn task, but a good ten minutes of watering every day should do the trick.
+In localities, which are sunny with very little or no rain, it is imperative that you water your plants on a daily basis.
+Sometimes even twice if the weather calls for it.
+It need not be a very long drawn task, a good ten minutes of watering every day should do the trick.

 Above and beyond the daily routine, spending at least an hour every weekend digging up the soil and removing the weeds comes as a part of the deal of having homegrown greens in your very own home garden.
 At the end of each cycle, once the vegetables have been harvested, you may need to invest a little extra time in removing plants that have lived their life spans and planting new saplings and seeds to get the next lot rolling.

 Lastly, there is pest control, both by physically tilling the soil to make sure you know if snails and worms have begun to build homes under your cabbages and making sure you use a pest control agent in the soil and on the plants to ward away insects and mites.
-One of the greatest perks of having a garden of your own grown right at home is the fact that you can control the use of chemicals and harmful pesticides.
+One of the greatest perks of having a garden of your own, grown right at home, is the fact that you can control the use of chemicals and harmful pesticides.
 Organic gardens are a growing trend – and for all the right reasons too.
-Source online pesticides that are made naturally using substances like neem and turmeric, enough to keep mites in check without damaging your crop or seeping into the vegetables which you serve on the table.
+Source online pesticides that are made naturally using substances like neem and turmeric.
+These keep mites in check without damaging your crop or seeping into the vegetables which you serve on the table.

 Even for a small garden, it is a good idea to get yourself some basic gardening implements, a pair of gloves, a shovel and a rake at least.
 As the crop progresses, you will need a barrow and a pair of scissors to trim and weed.